 Travel Study programs are led by NSU College of Pharmacy faculty members and take place during the summer semester, with the travel portion lasting an average of three weeks.
 Students earn three elective credits that are part of the Pharm.D. curriculum and the program is open to students from accredited colleges and universities.
 The popular cultural component of each travel study program encompasses many aspects of cultural immersion including local food, art, history, museums, theatre, and the health care system of the country/region visited.

-The College is offering its annual program, led by NSU College of Pharmacy faculty member Jesus Sanchez, Ph.D, to approximately 30 students during the summer of 2018.
-Students will learn about the practice of pharmacy of Spain and the European Union.
+The application process has been completed for the 2018 Spain Travel Study program.
+Accepted students will learn about the practice of pharmacy of Spain and the European Union.
 The course dates are from May 14 through August 19, 2018 with the tentative travel dates of June 8 through June 24, 2018.
 As part of the program, there is a three credit hour elective course offered.
-This opportunity is open to all students from U.S accredited colleges of pharmacy.
-Students are welcome to apply to Nova Southeastern University as a non-degree seeking student.
+Each opportunity is open to all students from U.S. accredited colleges of pharmacy.
+During the application process, students are welcome to apply to Nova Southeastern University as a non-degree seeking student.

 Program topics include: